-- The opportunity to learn and to meet new friends. - Discounts on travel and events in the community. - At least one free Special Member Event per term. - Access to the OLLI collection of Great Courses DVDs and books. - Access to OLLI Member Lounge and Computer Lab. - Weekly email bulletin. - A voice in OLLI governance. - The right to be added to a course wait list.
+- The opportunity to learn and to meet new friends. - · Discounts on travel and events in the community. - At least one free Special Member Event per term. - Access to the OLLI collection of Great Courses DVDs and books. - · Weekly email bulletin. - · A voice in OLLI governance. - The right to be added to a course wait list.

-Annual membership is \$30
+Annual membership is \$20